 Price: FREE.

-Pat's take: I cancelled Ahrefs and haven't looked back.
-GSC shows actual data; Ahrefs shows estimates.
-My custom dashboard pulls GSC and GA4 data across all seven sites into a Performance Command Center every Monday at 6am.
+Pat’s take: I cancelled Ahrefs and haven’t looked back.
+GSC shows actual data; the suite shows estimates.
+My custom dashboard pulls GSC and GA4 data across all eight sites into a Performance Command Center every Monday at 6am — reporting I used to do by hand.
 I see exactly which keywords are moving and where CTR is underperforming.
-For keyword research, I combine GSC data with my PAA pipeline that scrapes "People Also Ask" and generates FAQ content automatically.
-The one gap: backlink analysis, where I use free alternatives.
+The one gap is backlink analysis, where I use free alternatives.

 Rating: 4.5/5